 So, early in my journey I sent a written apology to Rev. Nile, saying sorry for all I had said and done against him and his beliefs.
 I was pleased to receive a friendly reply back from him, but I was even more pleased to get the opportunity to meet him in person and make my apology.
 On 22 September 2012 I attended the FCC Annual Assembly and met Fred Nile.
 The man I had argued against so many times was friendly and even referred to me as his “brother” after one of those present announced that I had once been his enemy.
 Absolutely incredible!

 After moving to a new church in late 2015, in 2016 I commenced study in the “Diploma of Leadership (Church Work)” through Alphacrucis College.
 Although this started as a VET course, in 2017 I changed to the Higher Education version “Diploma of Leadership” which I completed at the end of 2017 (graduation April 2018).
-I am now enrolled in the Bachelor of Ministry (major in Ministry) to start in March 2018.
+I am now engaged in the Bachelor of Ministry (major in Pastoral Ministry) which started in March 2018.
 God has certainly brought me a long way since the days when I argued He didn’t exist!